mindphil/batched-document-parsing/documentation/problems.md

 This would be preferable in cases where documents do not consistently follow dating practices, even if they belong to a category for which we have defined rules.
 Given the file type and context, a weighted model could more accurately identify the correct date.
 If trained properly, this model would result in a higher degree of both accuracy and precision.
 But my programming skills aren't quite there yet lol.

+Before we evolve the PDF reading and parsing process, I am going to try alternative pdf readers that may be more accurate.